LibrariesHacked/librarieshacked-web-content/tutorials/googleappscripts.md

 TutorialNeeded: a google account
 TutorialTime: 1 hour
 ---

+Library fines can be annoying.
+Have a few books out

+1. A pre-overdue email comes through (well, goes into spam) a few days before the item is due.
+No problem, I'll renew that when the time comes.
+2. The time never comes.
+It's forgotten about - probably looking at data or something.
+3. Days pass.
+Sometimes it's a very busy time and it's 5 or 6 days.

+During this time I've no dount there is great frustration for the library in not getting their books back, and the customers popping in asking at the desk.
+'Has Mr H brought those books back yet?'
+'Nope, sorry, he's still got them, don't worry though, we will make him pay another 15p.

+Renewing books ensures that the system is updated .
+This is not from systems not being able to do

+In these days of pre-overdue notices and online renewals it's easy to say there's no excuse to bring a library book back late.
+And in some ways there isn't, other than being forgetful and busy.

+Let's imagine a pre-overdue notice goes out a few days before a user ius due to go overdue.
+Whether it arrives by email or text the reaction is probably something like 'ah, I've got a few days, must remember to finish that book and bring it back '.
+A useful reminder certianly, but not an urgent one.

+It's easu to say with, but it's equally easy to argue that with automation more can .
+A simple patrctice could be:

+1. A pre-overdue email/SMS is sent out a few days
+2. Shortly before the item (e.g. a few hours) is due to go overdue the system attempts to renew the item.
+That may be possible, if the item hasn't been reserved by someone else, or the user hasn't renewed too many times.
+Either way another nnotification is sent to the user.
+3.

+The affect of

+In the absence of such processes it's let to the users to create such automation.

+But on the other hand, in these days of automation it doesn't .
+A pre-overdue notice .
+Library services also send out overdue notices, that alert users when they have gone overdue.
+Are these sent out the day the user goes overdue?
+The next day?
+Ensuring fines are kept to a minimum

 Google is a useful place for working on collaborative documents, and controlling access to those documents.
 These include spreadsheets, documents, slides, fusion tables etc. And also the lesser known 'Apps Scripts'.